Best Monitor for Remote Work in 2026: 27-Inch, USB-C, Budget, and Ultrawide Picks

 Best Overall: 27-Inch 4K USB-C Monitor

-For most remote workers, a 27-inch 4K USB-C monitor hits the perfect balance of price, features, and desk space.
-Models from Dell, LG, and ASUS in this category typically run between $300–$500 and include built-in USB hubs, adjustable stands, and 60W+ power delivery.
-Plug in one cable and you're working.
+For most remote workers, a 27-inch 4K USB-C monitor hits the best balance of price, features, and desk space.
+Models from Dell, LG, ASUS, and BenQ in this category often include built-in USB hubs, adjustable stands, and 60W or higher power delivery.
+Plug in one cable and you are working.

 Best Budget: 27-Inch QHD Display

 Not ready to go 4K?
-A 27-inch QHD monitor in the $180–$250 range is a massive upgrade from any laptop screen.
-You lose some sharpness compared to 4K, but at normal viewing distances, QHD on a 27-inch panel looks great.
+A 27-inch QHD monitor is a massive upgrade from any laptop screen.
+You lose some sharpness compared with 4K, but at normal viewing distances, QHD on a 27-inch panel still looks good.
 These are also excellent as a second monitor if you already have a primary display.

 Best for Multitaskers: 34-Inch Ultrawide